bradgwest/paap/write/paper.md

 The complete visual and emotional effect of a painting is a combination of many factors, for example the color, texture, spatial complexity, and contrast.
-While to the human eye a work like Figure \ref{woman_with_a_hat} may appear a mosaic of colorful brush strokes, masterfully arranged to elicit emotion, digitally, images are represented as matrices of numeric values pertaining to pixel intensity.
-In the case of black and white images, there is a single channel, meaning an image can be represented by a single matrix of dimensions $m \times n$.
+To the human eye, a work like Henri Matisse's *Femme au chapeau*, depicted in Figure \ref{woman_with_a_hat} appears as a mosaic of colorful brush strokes, expertly arranged to elicit emotion.
+Digitally, however, images are represented as matrices of numeric values pertaining to pixel intensity.
+In the case of black and white images, there is a single channel, meaning an image can be represented by a single two-dimensional matrix of dimensions $m \times n$.
-Color images are three dimensional, accounting for the increase from one to $p > 1$ channels ($3$, in the case of RGB images), resulting in an $m \times n \times p$ datum for each image.
+Color images are three dimensional, accounting for the increase from one to $p > 1$ channels ($3$, in the case of RGB images), resulting in an $m \times n \times p$ matrix for each image.
 An art expert
 recognizes the artistic qualities of an image and is able to place a work in its historical and artistic context.
-That task, however,
-is difficult to articulate and exceedingly difficult to generalize to the set of all artwork.
+That task, however, is difficult to articulate and exceedingly difficult to generalize to the set of all artwork.
 Early attempts at computational art analysis, nevertheless, attempted to build a similar model by first engineering and extracting domain specific features from the pixel space (corners, edges, SIFT), and using those feature vectors as input to a model [@Oliva_and_Torralba_2001].
 These techniques formed the backbone of early attempts at object recognition within and outside the art domain, and saw some success in evaluating art [@Shamir_et_al_2010].
-In recent years, however, the field has undergone large advancements in computer vision techniques, in particular
+In recent years, however, the field has undergone large advancements in computer vision techniques.
+In particular,
-Convolution Neural Nets (CNNs) which have demonstrated outstanding results in extracting semantic meaning from digitized work [@Tan_et_al_2016].
+Convolution Neural Nets (CNNs) have demonstrated outstanding results in extracting semantic meaning from digitized work [@Tan_et_al_2016].
 These results are impressive both in relation to earlier, feature engineering based attempts, and in comparison to the perceived complexity of recognizing the distinct visual appearance of an artwork.